qeda/doc/src/pages/4-symbols/fet.md

 * **Gate** pin name should begin with letter `G`.
 Example: `G`, `G1`
 * **Drive** pin name should begin with letter `D`.
 Example: `D`, `D1`
 * **Source** pin name should begin with letter `S`.
 Example: `S`, `S1`
+* If there are any other pins then a symbol with enclosure and annotated pins will be generated.

 Example: